mstfknn/mstfknn/README.md

 ## ◈ About

-I'm a **Principal Threat Researcher** at [Brandefense](https://brandefense.io), with **7+ years** of hands-on experience across offensive security, threat intelligence, and strategic cyber defense.
+I'm the **Cybersecurity Services Team Lead** at [PeakCyber Technologies](https://peakcyber.com), with **9+ years** of hands-on experience across offensive security, threat intelligence, and strategic cyber defense.
 My work sits at the intersection of deep technical research and executive-level decision-making — translating complex threat landscapes into actionable intelligence.

-Previously, I served as **Technical Product Manager** and **Head of Cyber Intelligence Services** at Brandefense, and before that as **Penetration Testing Team Leader** and **Senior Security Consultant** at PRISMA CSI, working directly with enterprise clients across red team operations and vulnerability assessments.
+Before PeakCyber, I spent 4+ years at **Brandefense**, where I served as **Principal Threat Researcher**, **Technical Product Manager**, and **Head of Cyber Intelligence Services** — advancing digital risk protection, shaping product strategy, and leading intelligence analyst teams.
+Earlier, as **Penetration Testing Team Leader** and **Senior Security Consultant** at PRISMA CSI, I worked directly with enterprise clients across red team operations and vulnerability assessments.

 My mission: **bridge the gap between raw security research and real-world defense at scale.**